 are satisfied.

 FMT_SMR.2.3 requires that a Security Administrator be able to administer the TOE through the local console and through a remote mechanism.
+See Application Note 24 for the definition of local vs. remote administration.
 The ST Author must select FTP_ITC.1, FPT_ITT.1 and/or FTP_TRP.1/Admin to demonstrate how secure communication is achieved.

 For distributed TOEs not every TOE component is required to implement its own user management to fulfil this SFR.
 At least one component has to support authentication and identification of Security Administrators according to FIA_UIA_EXT.1 and FIA_UAU_EXT.2.
 For the other TOE components authentication as Security Administrator can be realized through the use of a trusted channel (either according to FTP_ITC.1 or FPT_ITT.1) from a component that supports the authentication of Security Administrators according to FIA_UIA_EXT.1 and FIA_UAU_EXT.2.
 The identification of users according to FIA_UIA_EXT.1.2 and the association of users with roles according to FMT_SMR.2.2 is done through the components that support the authentication of Security Administrators according to FIA_UIA_EXT.1 and FIA_UAU_EXT.2.
 TOE components that authenticate Security Administrators through the use of a trusted channel are not required to support local administration of the component as defined in FMT_SMR.2.3.

+A single user associated with the Security Administrator role does not necessarily have to be able to perform all security management functions defined in FMT_SMF.1 and does not necessarily have to able to perform local and remote administration.
+All users associated with the Security Administrator role together need to be able to perform all security management functions defined in FMT_SMF.1 (mandatory and selected ones) and need to be able to perform local and remote administration.

+This implies that a user that can perform only a single security management function defined in FMT_SMF.1 needs to be regarded as Security Administrator of the TOE.

 Protection of the TSF (FPT)